 Pittsburgh Man Pleads Guilty In Cocaine Trafficking Conspiracy

-PITTSBURGH, Pa. ‑ A resident of Pittsburgh, Pa., pleaded guilty in federal court to a charge violating federal drug laws, United States Attorney David J. Hickton announced today.
+PITTSBURGH, Pa. - A resident of Pittsburgh pleaded guilty in federal court to a charge of violating federal narcotics trafficking laws, United States Attorney David J. Hickton announced today.

-Jawann L. Davis a/k/a "Gafro", 37, pleaded guilty on April 18, 2011, to one count before United States District Judge Joy Flowers Conti.
+Donald Goodwine, 23, pleaded guilty to one count before United States District Judge Maurice B. Cohill.

-Judge Conti scheduled sentencing for Aug.
-12, 2011, at 2:30 p.m.
-The law provides for a total sentence of not less than 10 years and not more than life in prison, a fine of $6,000,000, or both.
+Judge Cohill scheduled sentencing for June 5, 2013, at 11 a.m.
+The law provides for a total sentence of up to 20 years in prison, a fine of up to $1,000,000, or both.
 Under the Federal Sentencing Guidelines, the actual sentence imposed is based upon the seriousness of the offense and the criminal history, if any, of the defendant.
-The defendant was remanded to jail pending sentencing.

 Assistant United States Attorney Craig W. Haller is prosecuting this case on behalf of the United States.

 The Bureau of Alcohol, Tobacco, Firearms, and Explosives, the Pennsylvania State Police, and the Pittsburgh Bureau of Police conducted the investigation leading to the conviction in this case.